JohnVinyard/matching-pursuit/experiments/e_2024_3_9/readme.md

   - show low-res view of audio "channels", not just event positions
   - update architecture diagram
   - try out info/entropy-based loss again and see where it gets us
+  - try out other resonance model, just for fun